 collect and register errors and related queries regarding SNOMED CT® content in the international release, to be submitted to the IHTSDO.

-Progress monitoring and follow-up
+6.4Progress monitoring and follow-up

-A project manager and/or co-ordinator should be appointed to carry out continuous assessment of the progress of the translation, general project administration and surveillance.
-The roles regarding monitoring and follow-up are described in the document entitled “Guidelines for Management of Translation of SNOMED CT®”
+A project manager and/or co-ordinator should be appointed to carry out a continuous assessment of the progress of the translation, general project administration and surveillance.
+The roles regarding monitoring and follow-up are described in the document entitled “Guidelines for Management of Translation of SNOMED CT®” 6.5Post-translation issues

-Post-translation issues

 Clinical validation of the translated terms plays an important role in the establishment of a SNOMED CT® terminology in the target language.
 Some terms reflect very complicated or rarely used concepts, and there is a risk that in spite of best efforts, the translators as well as the reviewers may have misunderstood the source language term.
 There is also a risk that a particular term, however correct, is not psychologically acceptable to the clinicians who may have a habit of using a certain word or phrase for a particular concept.
 Validation should be carried out by health and social care providers to ensure that the translation is useful in clinical and social care settings.